Allright, we are back! Expect a new post in the next 24 hours, that's a promise!

 Between the air conditioner and the triple sized bed, I slept all night like a baby.

-I can hardly believe we are being PAID to be here.
+The hotel swimming pool.
+I can hardly believe we are being PAID to be here. |

 The morning went by, so lunch time.
 After lunch, we decided to wait together in my room.
 The call came at 16:00 sharp.
 I was the one closer, so I picked up: